RhoSpatial/Saga/README.md

 ### Importing imagery into SAGA GIS:

 - Geoprocessing-->File -->Satellite Imagery -->Import  ...  scene
-<sub/><br/>Tool for Importing Landsat scene(no calibration required), but if Radiometric calibration(radiance)(not meant for this toolchain) is applied to level 1 data(L1) then Output Data Type should be "floating point numbers")
+<sub/><br/>Tool for Importing Landsat scene(no calibration required), but if Radiometric calibration(radiance) is applied to level 1 data(L1) then Output Data Type should be "floating point numbers")
 <br/>For Import Sentinel-2 scenes UNCHECKING the box for Multispectral Bands as Grid Collection is advised

 <img src="https://user-images.githubusercontent.com/111765142/188313379-32e0162b-dac1-4631-84e4-92fabbbfe35b.png" width="380" >